dij0s/PETAL/thesis/bachelor_thesis.typ

 User behavior is analyzed to takeaway user preferences which gradually adapt the answers to better meet the user expectations.

 #highlight(
-  "TODO: provide a brief overview of the structure of the thesis (plan), add reference to extra scope in methodology?", )
+  "TODO: parler de la structure du document et référencer methodologie?", )

-= Artificial intelligence notice
+= Artificial Intelligence notice

 While generative artificial intelligence is the core of this work, it has also been a great help in assisting the following tasks: prompt engineering (1) and thesis report rewording (2)#footnote("The language models used for these tasks are GPT-4.1 (OpenAI) and Claude 3.7 (Anthropic).").